msobanjo/courseware/topics/linux/modules/scripting/README.md

     - Make test2.sh a script that prints the working directory
     - Execute that script

-Add this script to the PATH, it should now be executable from everywhere.
+Make this script executable from everywhere.

 ## Excercise 3
 Write a script that takes a url as user input and then returns whether that website exists.